Richard Ford: Mid-career and acclaim

-His 1990 novel Wildlife, a story of a Montana golf professional turned firefighter, met with mixed reviews and middling sales, but by the end of the 1990s Ford was well known.
-He was increasingly sought after as an editor and contributor to various projects.
-Ford edited the 1990 Best American Short Stories, the 1992 Granta Book of the American Short Story, the Fall 1996 "fiction issue" of Ploughshares, and the 1998 Granta Book of the American Long Story.
-In the latter volume's "Introduction," Ford stipulated that he preferred the designation "long story" instead of term "novella."
+Ford's 1990 novel Wildlife, a story of a Montana golf professional turned firefighter, met with mixed reviews and middling sales, but by the end of the 1990s Ford was increasingly sought after as an editor and contributor to various projects.
+Ford edited the 1990 The Best American Short Stories, the 1992 Granta Book of the American Short Story, the Fall 1996 "fiction issue" of Ploughshares, and the 1998 Granta Book of the American Long Story.
+In the latter volume's "Introduction," Ford stipulated that he preferred the designation "long story" instead of the term "novella."
 For the publishing project Library of America, Ford edited a two-volume edition of the selected works of the Mississippi writer Eudora Welty, which was published during 1998.

 During 1995, Ford published the novel Independence Day, a sequel to The Sportswriter, featuring the continued story of its protagonist, Frank Bascombe.
-Reviews were positive, and the novel became the first to win both the PEN/Faulkner Award and the Pulitzer Prize for Fiction.
+Reviews were positive, and the novel became the first to win both the PEN/Faulkner Award for Fiction and the Pulitzer Prize for Fiction.
 During the same year, Ford was chosen as winner of the Rea Award for the Short Story, for outstanding achievement for that genre.
 He ended the 1990s with a well-received collection of short stories, Women With Men, published during 1997.
 The Paris Review termed him a "master" of the short story genre.